 2. Target(opens in new tab)

 Target has gone all-in on this year's patio furniture collection which features some super contemporary – and super affordable – looks to update your backyard with all the latest trends.
 Think laidback coastal-inspired lounge sets, modern statement designs, minimal metal furniture with an industrial edge, Southwest-inspired wicker patio furniture, plus, some great collaborations with interior design studio Studio McGee.
-It's worth moving fast if you spy something you like though, as at Target's prices the statement pieces tend to sell out fast.
+It's worth moving fast if you spy something you like though, as, at Target's prices, statement pieces tend to sell out fast.

-Editors pick: Studio McGee Midway Metal Patio Sofa (opens in new tab)
+Editors pick: Threshold with Studio McGee Wood & Strapping Patio Club Chairs (opens in new tab)